-Manila file folders are the darling of both teachers and homeschool moms, who love to turn these ordinary, commonplace office staples into all sorts of fun projects.
+File folders are the darling of homeschool moms, who love to turn these ordinary, commonplace office staples into all sorts of fun projects.
 Publishing with flap books is a simple but effective way for children to showcase their writing!

 Reveal Parts of a Story

-Lift-the-Flaps: Beginning, Middle, and End
+2. Lift-the-Flaps: Beginning, Middle, and End

 Cut the front cover of a file folder horizontally to form two or three flaps.